Rooyca/Rooyca/README.md

 ### 👨‍💻 About Me
 - **Geek** ~in all the meaning of the word~
 - Pasionate about a lot of things (Linux, Networking, Servers, Self-hosting, Low-level programming, etc.)
-- Studying Linguistics at the Universidad Nacional de Colombia
+- Studying `Systems` at SENA
-- I love music.
-"Without music, life would be a mistake".
-(Nietzsche)
+- I love music and reading

 ---